Human: Language

-Language differs from other forms of communication in that it is modality independent; the same meanings can be conveyed through different media, audibly in speech, visually by sign language or writing, and through tactile media such as braille.
-Language is central to the communication between humans, and to the sense of identity that unites nations, cultures and ethnic groups.
-There are approximately six thousand different languages currently in use, including sign languages, and many thousands more that are extinct.
+Language differs from other forms of communication in that it is modality independent; people can convey the same meanings through different media: audibly in speech, visually by sign language or writing, and through tactile media such as braille.
+Language is central to communication between humans, and to the sense of identity that can unite nations, cultures, and ethnic groups.

+As of 1996, humans used approximately six thousand different languages, including sign languages, and many thousands more are extinct.

 The arts

-Human arts can take many forms including visual, literary, and performing.
+Human arts can take many forms, including visual, literary, and performing.
 Visual art can range from paintings and sculptures to film, fashion design, and architecture.
 Literary arts can include prose, poetry, and dramas.
-The performing arts generally involve theatre, music, and dance.
+The performing arts generally involve theater, music, and dance.
 Humans often combine the different forms (for example, music videos).
 Other entities that have been described as having artistic qualities include food preparation, video games, and medicine.
 As well as providing entertainment and transferring knowledge, the arts are also used for political purposes.